kyoz/npm.vim/README.md

 # npm.vim
-Work with NPM easier in VIM
+> Work with NPM more easier in VIM